Welcome Property Owners Across the Country!

 Read Articles About Select Topics of Importance to Property Owners

 Visit OCA’s bank of helpful and informative Articles.
-OCA’s Library not only has many useful General Articles, but under Featured Articles, you will find information on specific topics like “Owner Valuation Testimony in an Eminent Domain Case,” “A Landowner’s Guide to Understanding the Concept of Highest and Best Use,” and “A Landowner’s Guide to Understanding the Comparable Sales Approach.”
+OCA’s Library not only has many useful General Articles, but under Featured Articles, you will find information on specific topics like “Owner Valuation Testimony in an Eminent Domain Case,” “A Landowner’s Guide to Understanding the Concept of Highest and Best Use,” “A Landowner’s Guide to Understanding the Comparable Sales Approach,” and a “Primer on the Rails to Trails Act.”
 Educate yourself about some of the issues you will likely encounter if the government seeks to take your property and impact your property rights.

 in the news

 Former South Dakota Attorney General and OCA Member Mark Meierhenry Dies https://t.co/pYEF64TVmk